 After his release from prison, Juan Reid was filled with optimism for how to build a new life.
-With the right support.
-Juan ultimately founded his own business.

-support, Juan ultimately founded his own business, demonstrating how inclusive approaches can support financial inclusion and stability for returning citizens.
+With the right support, Juan ultimately founded his own business, demonstrating how inclusive approaches can support financial inclusion and stability for returning citizens.